SugarSheriff/BookBuddy/README.md

-# You're a blizzard, Harry.
+# You're a book, Harry.